2023 Best Value Civil Engineering Master's Degree Schools in the New England Region

 Top 10 Best Civil Engineering Master's Degree Schools

 Our 2023 rankings named University of New Haven the best value school in the New England Region for civil engineering students working on their master’s degree.
-Located in the suburb of West Haven, University of New Haven is a private not-for-profit college with a moderately-sized student population.
+Located in the suburb of West Haven, University of New Haven is a private not-for-profit school with a medium-sized student population.

-Out-of-state tuition fees for graduate students at University of New Haven are $18,070 per year.
+The average tuition and fees for an out-of-state graduate students at University of New Haven are $18,070 a year.

 Full Civil Engineering at University of New Haven Report